lucienraeg/MAS-Land/README.md

 # Dualae
-A simulated society of autonomous agents with machine learning classifiers for brains.
+A simulated society made up of autonomous agents that learn how to interact with one another by classifying their experiences with individually trained machine learning statistical classifiers.